mattssca/sspipe/03-phasing pipeline/scripts/README.md

 05. Custom shell script that takes chromosome specific VCF files and merges them into one single file.
 Sorts events on the leftmost coordinate.

-06. **Optional** Custom shell script that filters input VCF to only keep SNV or indels
+06. **Optional** Custom shell script that filters input VCF to only keep SNV or indels.

-07 .
-Performance control.
+07. Performance control.
 Compares phased variants if overlapping with 'truth' dataset.
 Returns variants in phased VCF that are present in becnhmark dataset.